-I trudged back through the snow covered terrain up and down the the side of the bay and slip sliding over the snow covered rocks.
+I trudged back through the snow-covered terrain up and down the side of the bay and slip-sliding over the snow-covered rocks.
 It was a bit like playing Russian roulette with your ankles with every single surprising step.

 It haunted me all the way back to the car so when I got there I just had to grab my camera and quickly go all the way back before the light changed.

-The resulting images below shows why I was so eager to get back there.
+The resulting images below show why I was so eager to get back there.
 The sand was bone dry and so light that it looked like a scene from another planet.

 A photograph is more than just a photograph if it evokes feelings and emotions in you then its a sliver of time in a frame and not just a sequence of dots.

 These photographs will always remind me of friendly chats, hot coffee, laughter, timeless days, community and that idiot that left the camera in the car.

 So Beast from the East your welcome back again my friend but maybe not until next year.

 Thank you for giving us back our days, time with our children and most importantly reminding us that life is there to be lived.